afonsohj1812/AzorWatch/README.md

 ```
 backend/
-  api.js                    all routes
-  shared/
-    fogMath.js              the model, pure and Node-free, shared with the browser
+  server.js                 the four routes, plus the hourly cron
+  export-static.js          writes the API as files for Pages
+  config/
     islands.js              the nine islands and their bounding boxes
+    model.json              every tunable constant, and the class colors
   services/
+    fogMath.js              the model, pure and Node-free, shared with the browser
+    fogModel.js             binds fogMath to the DEM and forecast, renders PNGs, runs the pipeline
     forecast.js             Open-Meteo fetch + cache
-    fogModel.js             wraps fogMath with the DEM, forecast and caching
-    dem.js                  loads the elevation grids
+    dem.js                  builds the elevation grids, then loads them
-    render.js               class grid -> PNG
-  scripts/
-    prepare-dem.js          one-off DEM preparation
-    export-static.js        writes the API as files for Pages
-  config/fogModel.json      every tunable constant
+    db.js                   every MongoDB read and write
 frontend/
   src/api.js                endpoint URLs, live or static
-  src/lib/dem.js            reads the .bin grids in the browser
   src/components/           map + the four control panels
   src/composables/          data fetching and derived state
 ```

+`server.js` and `export-static.js` are the only two files you run.
+Everything else is imported.

-`fogMath.js` has no filesystem or network access on purpose: the frontend imports it directly (bind-mounted in development, copied in CI) so the fog model exists once, not twice.
+`fogMath.js` has no filesystem or network access on purpose: the frontend imports it directly, with `backend/services` and `backend/config` bind-mounted into the frontend container, so the fog model and the class colors exist once rather than twice.

 ## Data